-Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4% of 3.83% for 2050 and later years.
+Salary increases Graded salary ranges from 3.44% to 8.72%

+based on age, including inflation, averaging

-Healthcare cost trend rates 7.5% for 2018, decreasing annually to an ultimate rate order to maintain their coverage.
+Healthcare cost trend rates 7.5% for 2018, decreasing annually to an ultimate rate of 3.83% for 2050 and later years.

+Retiree's share of benefit-related costs Members are required to make monthly contributions in order to maintain their coverage.
 For the purpose of this valuation, a weighted average has been used with weights derived from the current distribution of members among plans offered.